RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Experiments

 \subsubsection{Results on the data retrieved based on different affective information}

-Figure \ref{fig:differentaffretri4_barfig} presents the best results of retrieval with each affective dimension embedding (Figure \ref{fig:differentaffretri4} shows all the F1 scores of mistral7b with four few-shot examples using different affective dimension information).
-It is evident that using \textit{affect-addexpl} method can improve compared to solely relying on implicit affective information retrieval (i.e. Vreg, EIreg).
-However, when using affective classification information, adding explicit affective information may confuse the model (e.g. Voc, EIoc in AMTCele and PHEME).
-In the COCO dataset, all the \textit{affect-addexpl} method outperforms \textit{affect} except for EIreg-anger.
-Regarding the \textit{affect-addexpl} method, in AMTcele, we can see the results retrieval based on Vreg are best, followed by EIreg-joy and EIreg-sadness.
-And the final three rankings are retrieved based on Voc, EIoc-anger, and Ec.
+Figure \ref{fig:differentaffretri4_barfig} presents the results of retrieval with different affective embeddings.
+For retrieval using affective regression information (i.e. Vreg, EIreg), it is evident that adding explicit affective information (\textit{affect-addexpl}) method can improve the performance compared to solely relying on implicit affective information retrieval (\textit{affect}).
+However, when using affective classification information (e.g. EIoc in AMTCele and PHEME), adding explicit affective information may confuse the model.
+In the COCO dataset, all the \textit{affect-addexpl} method outperforms \textit{affect} except for EIreg-fear.
+Regarding the \textit{affect-addexpl} method, in AMTcele, we can see the results retrieval based on Vreg are best, followed by EIreg-sadness and EIreg-joy.
+And the final three rankings are retrieved based on EIoc-anger, fear, and sadness.
 It seems that affective intensity and strength are more suitable for cross-domain fake news detection tasks.
 In PHEME, retrieval based on Ec exhibits the highest performance, with the Vreg and EIreg series closely trailing behind.
-While the last few are the EIoc series, which may suggest that a coarse-grained emotional intensity classification is not suitable for rumor detection.
+While the last few are the EIoc series, which may suggest that a coarse-grained emotional intensity classification is not suitable for rumour detection.
 However, it is the opposite in the conspiracy theory dataset.
 In COCO, the performance of retrieval based on the EIoc series is better than that based on the EIreg series.
+This could be attributed to the dataset's focus on COVID-19 topic, which may elicit more consistent emotional expressions among individuals.